 A localization project can easily become pretty complex undergoing constant changes in translation methods, workflows, and team composition.
 With that comes all kind of potential for error.
-New team members are not familiar with tools yet and accidentally overwrite translations, complete languages are deleted in the heat of the moment, miscommunication leads to somebody resetting nearly finished translation workflows or some technical error anywhere in the process leads to the wrong translations in the wrong place - we have seen it all.
+New team members are not familiar with tools yet and accidentally overwrite translations, languages are deleted in the heat of the moment, miscommunication leads to a reset of nearly complete translation workflows or some technical error in the process leads to the wrong translations in the wrong place - we have seen it all.

-So far, we were always able to help our people to restore their translations but we felt it was time to hand these tools to the user base for an even more convenient experience.
-With our last release, we added two ways to give you make sure, you can revert whatever might went wrong: Automatic Backups and Manual Backups.
-You can access the backups per app on the App Settings page.
+So far, we were always able to help our people to restore their translations, but we felt it was time to hand these tools to the user base for an even more convenient experience.
+With our last release, we added two ways to make sure you can revert whatever might go wrong: Automatic Backups and Manual Backups.
+You can access the backups per app on the Project Settings page.

 Option 1 - Automatic Backups